 6% of shoppers abandon a cart because “there weren’t enough payment methodsBaymard Survey

 If you go to normal stores to buy products, they will offer you multiple options for taking payment.
-Obviously a client when buying plugins and themes from an online platform will look for various payment methods.
-If you limit your customers to only one or two payment methods then you are definitely shotting yourself in the foot.
+Obviously, a client when buying plugins and themes from an online platform will look for various payment methods.
+If you limit your customers to only one or two payment methods then you are definitely shooting yourself in the foot.

 - All Card Payment

 4. A Short Reminder About Abandoned Cart with Emails

 Often it happens that a customer visits an online store, selects a product, adds the product to the cart but abandoned cart midway because he wants to buy the product later.
 It’s like Youtube where we use the option “Save to watch later”.

 So, you can send those users abandoned cart reminder emails.
 This will obviously minimize the situation and bring back the users who were maybe distracted while purchasing the product.

 It is quite common among customers to return products after purchasing.
 It will put customers at ease if they know that you have a comprehensive return policy in place for them.

 - Which products the refund policy will be eligible

 - How long do customers have to initiate product returns